-The term Bnei Noah – “Children of Noah” – refers to a specific human personality who is bestowed a special value in Judaism.
+The term Bnei Noah – “Sons of Noah” – refers to a specific human personality who is bestowed a special value in Judaism.

 The term Bnei Noah – “Children of Noah” – refers to a specific human personality who is bestowed a special value in Judaism.
 The term refers to one who is not a member of the Jewish people but, by virtue of his recognition of the prophetic message carried by the People of Israel, decides to take on the performance of several commandments, or mitzvot.

 The relationship between this human being and the biblical Noah lies in the fact that according to Jewish tradition only at the time of Noah did this minimal set of laws for human morality reach completion.
 This set of laws allows, among other things, hearing the Word of G-d.

 The “Noahide” identity is characterized first and foremost by accepting and observing seven commandments that are termed the “Seven Laws of the Children of Noah” – “sheva mitzvot Bnei Noach“.
 By ‘accepting’ we mean that one sees these commandments as an obligatory norm.
 By ‘observing’ we mean the active performance of the commandments.

 In the Laws of Kings (8 :11), Maimonides differentiates between two types of Noahides: the ‘pious among the nations’ and the ‘wise among the nations’.
 The ‘pious among the nations’ is one who fulfills the seven Noahide commandments through his recognition of the G-d of Israel and because of the fact that He commanded them.
 The ‘wise among the nations’ is one who fulfills the seven Noahide commandments as a result of his own intellectual reasoning.
 Both types of Noahides are men of virtue, and we find plentiful discussion revolving around the question of which is preferable.

 B. Commandment as the foundation for relationship with the Divine *